Aïves Consulting

 Setting up an AI-based document processing system does not require a full IT overhaul.
 A pragmatic phased approach works well for most SMEs:

 2. Define the fields you need to extract What data needs to reach your target system?
 Invoice number, due date, amount, VAT code, internal reference?
 This list determines what the AI system needs to be configured to extract.
+On this front, a properly written AI project brief for Belgian SMEs saves weeks of back-and-forth with the provider.

 3. Identify your integration point Where do the extracted fields need to land?
 An accounting application via API, a daily CSV import, or an internal database?
 The clearer this target, the faster the deployment.
+For most Belgian SMEs, the API of Exact Online, Winbooks Connect, or Octopus is now mature enough to absorb an automated flow without manual intervention.

 5. Validate quality before removing manual controls The goal is not to eliminate human oversight immediately, but to reduce it from full data entry to a quick validation step.
 An extraction accuracy rate above 95% is realistic for standard-quality documents.
+Below that threshold, do not rush to generalise: it usually means the learning phase needs to continue or that certain supplier types need particular attention.

 6. Expand progressively Once supplier invoices are running smoothly, extend to delivery notes, expense reports, and eventually contracts or quotations depending on your business needs.
+At each extension, keep a two-to-four-week double-entry window (manual + AI) to measure the real delta before switching over.

 Practical checklist before you start

-- Identify the 2–3 document types that consume the most administrative time today
+• Identify the 2–3 document types that consume the most administrative time today

-- Estimate the monthly volume for each type
+• Estimate the monthly volume for each type

-- List the software systems where extracted data needs to be delivered
+• List the software systems where extracted data needs to be delivered

-- Define your acceptable error rate and the residual validation process
+• Define your acceptable error rate and the residual validation process

-- Plan a one-month test phase before moving to production
+• Plan a one-month test phase before moving to production

 The effect on your team

-Document automation does not eliminate administrative roles — it redirects them towards work that genuinely requires human judgement: verifying anomalies, managing supplier disputes, analysing spending patterns.
+Document automation does not eliminate administrative roles, it redirects them towards work that genuinely requires human judgement: verifying anomalies, managing supplier disputes, analysing spending patterns.
 Teams that have adopted these tools consistently report fewer errors and less stress around month-end closing.

 For business owners and directors, the benefit shows up in payment deadlines met, better visibility over financial commitments, and a more up-to-date accounting picture without additional effort.
+From the team side, the most frequently reported effect is a sense that the work is being upgraded: keying is replaced by checking, analysing, and resolving complex cases, tasks that are both intellectually more engaging and more visibly valuable internally.